qrow2022/qrow_blog/_posts/2020-02-29-forefront-tmg-ssl.md

 ---

-This is a post from my original blog, I've reposted it here.
+This is a post from my original blog, I've re-posted it here.

-This blog post is on Forefront TMG, a product that has been fully discontinued by Microsoft, and usually was installed on Server 2008/2008R2 versions, which have not received a TLS 1.3 backport update, instead capping out at 1.2.
+This blog post is on Forefront TMG, a product that has been fully discontinued by Microsoft, and usually was installed on Server 2008/2008R2 versions, which have not received a TLS 1.3 back-port update, instead capping out at 1.2.
 As well, TLS 1.2 and 1.1 are on the list to be depreciated in 2019 and 2020 as they are older protocols and the new 1.3 is much more secure by default, and faster.
 However, many companies wish to perform inbound and outbound traffic inspection, and TLS 1.3 has yet to allow for this kind of Man in the Middle attacks that many businesses employ as part of their security and employee monitoring strategies.

 <br/>